 At the turn of the millennium, ski jumping in Germany was considered "the Formula One of winter".
 At that time, ski-jumping stars Sven Hannawald and Martin Schmitt were cheered by hundreds of thousands of fans.
 After mediocre years, the German team has worked its way back in recent years.
 At the World Championships Markus Eisenbichler and Karl Geiger won a double victory in the normal hill and won gold and silver.
 There were further gold medals for the women's and men's teams as well as for the mixed team.
 Karl Geiger was placed second in the 2019/2020 World Cup overall standings.

 The Nordic combined is a mixture of cross-country skiing and ski jumping.
 The German Nordic combined athletes have always delivered in recent years.
 Ever since 2001, the team of national coach Hermann Weinbuch succeeded in bringing home medals from every World Cup and Olympic Games.
 Eric Frenzel secured his World Championship titles number six and seven in 2019, making him the record world champion in the Nordic combined.
 In Seefeld he won both the singles of the large hill and the team sprint with his colleague Fabian Rießle.
 There was also silver in the squadron.

 For years, you could always rely on German cross-country skiers to perform well at major events.
 While Germans mainly remember reporter Bruno Moravetz famously asking "Where is Behle?" after leading skier Behle seemed to have vanished into thin air at the 1980 Olympic Games, today's cross-country team always managed to shine with a good performance up until the Olympic Games in Sochi.
-There were no international medals in 2018 and 2019, but there are promising young talents.
+There were no international medals in 2019, but there are promising young talents.